bharathp53/CLOUD-STORAGE-SETUP/README.md

 DESCRIPTION:

 AWS S3 CLOUD STORAGE SETUP

     This repository documents the steps to create and configure a cloud storage bucket using Amazon S3 (Simple Storage Service).
 The setup includes creating a bucket, uploading example files, and configuring access permissions.

 STEPS TO SET UP AWS S3 BUCKET

     1. CREATE AN S3 BUCKET
     2. UPLOAD EXAMPLE FILES
     3. CONFIGURE ACCESS PERMISSIONS
     4. VERIFY ACCESS

+EXAMPLE FILES UPLOADED

+The following example files were uploaded to the S3 bucket:

+    1. CLOUD COMPUTING.pdf: A sample PDF file.
+    2. Internship offer.jpg: A sample image file.